Keith Ellison’s Praise For Clinton Could Be Trouble For The Democratic Party [Opinion]

 Things took a turn for the worst during last year’s primary, which pitted progressive folk hero Bernie Sanders against Hillary Clinton, a candidate many viewed as the epitome of the Democratic shift to the right via Third Way politics and the Democratic Leadership Council.
 The primary had all the makings of a bitter contest from the beginning, and it did not disappoint in that regard.

-The vitriolic mudslinging began — for the most part — on social media, where Clinton and Sanders supporters gave each other no quarter.
+The vitriolic mudslinging began — for the most part — on social media, where Clinton and Sanders’ supporters gave each other no quarter.
 While the candidates themselves stayed above the fray to a considerable extent, their surrogates and operatives quickly got down in the mud.

 There was the myth of the Bernie Bro, the suspicious security lapse that repeatedly exposed the Clinton campaign’s voter data to the Sanders campaign, the controversy over the Democratic National Committee allegedly rigging the primary in favor of Clinton, and then the contentious Democratic National Convention that saw Clinton officially win the party’s nomination.

 The schism didn’t end with Clinton’s nomination.
-Many from the “Bernie or Bust” camp held fast in their refusal to support Clinton, despite efforts of party luminaries to unite and focus on defeating Trump.
+Many from the “Bernie or Bust” camp held fast in their refusal to support Clinton despite efforts of party luminaries to unite and focus on defeating Trump.
 Even Sanders’ attempts to rally his supporters behind Clinton received a mixed response, with some accusing him of selling out by endorsing Clinton.

 Then the so-called Sanders Revolution entered a new phase, one that envisioned changing the Democratic Party from within.
 This manifest primarily through the work of Sanders’ nonprofit organization Our Revolution.
 The hope was that progressive candidates and politicians like Zephyr Teachout, Rep. Tulsi Gabbard, Sen. Elizabeth Warren, Rep. Keith Ellison, Sen. Cory Booker, and Rep. Raul M. Grijalva would rise to the top of the party leadership while a new wave of grassroots progressive activists would also seek elected office.

-This plan met with some success, as progressives and “Berniecrats” took over some state Democratic parties and one a few elections.
-However, there has also been plenty of disappoint and disillusion.
+This plan met with some success, as progressives and “Berniecrats” took over some state Democratic parties and won a few elections.
+However, there has also been plenty of disappointment and disillusionment.
 Cory Booker lost some of his progressive credentials when his vote against importing more affordable prescription drugs and his ties to Secretary of State Betsy DeVos’s lobbying efforts to drive school voucher and privatization programs began receiving more attention.
 Even former progressive champion Elizabeth Warren has fallen from grace in the eyes of many progressives after she refused to endorse Bernie Sanders during the primary — but then enthusiastically endorsed Clinton in the general — and remained silent on the Dakota Access Pipeline protests until it obviously became too late.

 After progressives faced such a grueling series of disappoints coming from the party that is supposed to represent them — and the above instances are by no means an exhaustive list — Ellison becoming the DNC chair and leading the party in a new direction was the last chance to retain or win back many Sanders supporters and progressives who’d had their fill.